Shagul-hub/SAP-RAP-Excel-Upload/README.md

 The whole thing is version controlled through abapGit and pushed here.
 If you want to run it, create a package in your system, link this repo through the abapGit ADT plugin, pull the objects, activate them in dependency order starting from the tables, and publish the `ZUI_EXCEL_UPL_V2` service binding.
 That's it.

-**Tech used:** SAP BTP ABAP Environment, SAP RAP (managed non-draft), CDS Views, Behavior Definitions, xco_cp_xlsx API, OData V2, Fiori Elements, Eclipse ADT, abapGit
+---

+## Stack

+- SAP BTP ABAP Environment
+- SAP RAP — managed, non-draft
+- CDS Views + Behavior Definitions
+- xco_cp_xlsx API (Excel read/write)
+- OData V2 + Fiori Elements
+- Eclipse ADT + abapGit

+---

+Built by Shagul A — SAP Certified Back-End Developer, ABAP Cloud